psu-arts-arch-3/art-203/lesson-2/intro-to-html.md

 <img src="path-to-the-image/file.jpg" alt="Alt text" title="Image title">
 ```

 The **alt text** and **image title** are not necessary, but can be included to provide additional accessibility and search-engine-optimization.
 Alt text is displayed if the user has images turned off \(as is common in emails\), and the title is what's displayed if you hover your cursor over the image.
+Both will help search engines determine the content of an image.

 #### Layout